natesands/sla-planet-sim/README.md

 # sla-planet-sim (WORK IN PROGRESS)
-Simulating the birth of planets using semi-Lagrangian advection.
+Simulating the birth of planets using semi-Lagrangian advection and spectral methods.

 Based on the research and code contained in
 SIMULATING THE BIRTH OF PLANETS: A SPECTRAL SEMI-LAGRANGIAN HYDRODYNAMIC APPROACH,